Skip to main content

 There’s usually two reasons you’re buying a compact, ventless dryer: You want to save energy, or it’s the only dryer that will fit your available cubic feet.
 Most of the things people say they want in a dryer—high capacity, fast drying, clothes that come out fully dry—just aren’t here.
 The ventless design doesn’t allow it to check all those boxes like a vented tumble dryer can.

 Smaller than the standard size dryer that Americans are used to, a compact dryer can fit about half the amount of clothes as a traditional dryer.
 (They’re quite popular in European homes.)
-And they’re great options for people living in apartments, condos, and even tiny houses because they can fit anywhere, including interior bathrooms or the kitchen.
+And they’re great options for people living in apartments, condos, and even tiny houses because they can fit almost anywhere, including bathrooms or kitchens.

 The two major types of ventless dryer are condenser dryers and heat pump dryers.